Table of Contents

 - Mitochondria: Powerhouse of the cell, produces ATP.

-- Chloroplasts: Contain chlorophyll, crucial for photosynthesis.
+- Chloroplasts: Contain chlorophyll; site of photosynthesis.

 - Chromosomes: DNA carriers, visible during cell division, classified by centromere position.